 To our first-time and returning students

-We've created this page to give you information about academic programming in the fall.
+We've created this page to give you information about academic programming in the fall and spring semesters of 2020-21.
 There's a lot here!
 Pace yourself, but read it all.
 It contains important facts about your classes and the learning experience for the fall.
 In particular, it contains:

-- Information on the academic experience for the fall: Helping you envision what fall classes will look like, reminders about the benefits of an on-campus learning experience, and resources to help you thrive in online, hybrid, and face-to-face classes.
+- Information on the academic experience during 2020-21: Helping you envision what classes will look like, reminders about the benefits of an on-campus learning experience, and resources to help you thrive in online, hybrid, and face-to-face classes.

 If you have questions about other elements of the campus experience, please refer to the Restart Geneseo resource to determine the correct office to contact.
 The Restart Geneseo page has comprehensive information on planning for campus activities, housing, dining, and public health measures.

-- Will my fall classes be online or in the classroom?
+- Will my classes be online or in the classroom?

-The fall 2020 schedule was developed prior to the outbreak of the COVID-19 pandemic.
-Given the changed circumstances we now face, the college has necessarily adjusted teaching modalities for fall courses.
-These decisions reflect a variety of factors including available space, the size of the class, faculty needs regarding health concerns, and the most effective teaching mode in different subjects.
+Spring 2021 courses are offered in four modalities: asynchronous online, synchronous online, hybrid, and face-to-face.
+The modality for each class is indicated in Knightweb and our master schedule, linked below.
+The chosen modality reflects a variety of factors including available space, the size of the class, faculty needs regarding health concerns, and the most effective teaching mode in different subjects.
 This means that most student schedules will include a mix of online, hybrid, and fully face-to-face courses.
 Regardless of the mode of delivery, you will be participating in a high-quality learning experience that reflects Geneseo’s many strengths.

 - You can find information on what type of courses (online, hybrid, or face-to-face) you are enrolled in for the fall by checking your schedule in Knightweb (accessible through my.geneseo.edu).
 Modality for all courses is also listed in the master schedule at courses.geneseo.edu.

-- If you would like to adjust your fall schedule based on the mode of delivery, you will be able to do so beginning August 3.
-At any point between August 3 and the end of the drop/add period on September 4, you may adjust your schedule by dropping classes and/or adding classes with available seats.
+- If you would like to adjust your spring schedule based on the mode of delivery, you may do so through open registration (November 16-January 4, January 25-31) or during drop/add period (February 1-7).
 The Registrar’s Office webpage has a help sheet that explains how you can adjust your schedule.

 - The Office of the Dean for Academic Planning and Advising can assist students who have extraordinary needs for schedule adjustments.
 When possible, we can also assist you with adjusting your schedule to include a good balance of online, hybrid, and face-to-face classes.
-If you have unique needs, please fill out this Google Form: https://forms.gle/U3vmi7QmyfqbuTkY9
+You can make an appointment by phoning (585) 245-5541 or following these directions.

 - What's the difference between online, hybrid, and face-to-face classes?